- Written by Lindsey Crossmier

 Social Security benefits are likely to cover only about 37% of past income, according to the Center on Budget and Policy Priorities.
 If you rely only on Social Security and don’t have other savings or resources to fund your retirement, you’re likely to struggle to be financially comfortable.

 Your earnings record is what qualifies you for Social Security retirement benefits.
 If you don’t have enough work credits, or you don’t pay Social Security taxes, you could find yourself at risk of not qualifying for benefits.
-Confirm that you’re on track to qualify for benefits so you don’t end up risking ineligibility.
+Confirm that you’re on track to qualify for benefits so you don’t end up risking ineligibility.3 Minute Quiz: Can You Retire Comfortably?Take our free quiz & match with a financial advisor in 3 easy steps.
+Tailored to your goals.
+Near you or online.

 Does Social Security Recalculate Benefits?